 Every one of us working within United Learning, whatever our role, is acutely aware that the protection of children is of the highest possible importance.
 Trust underpins everything that we do in schools.
 The parents of our pupils entrust the care of their children to us and together we are all responsible for their wellbeing.
 United Learning also has a responsibility to ensure that those working in our schools are themselves protected - against putting themselves in a vulnerable position and against the possibility of false accusation.
+The COVID-19 pandemic this year has created an unprecedented situation.
+The provision of home learning and partial opening of schools has presented us all with new safeguarding challenges, which are detailed in the accompanying guidance, and should be considered within the wider context of safeguarding which continues to be relevant as schools begin to return to some form of normality.

-This letter has also been prompted by the isolated actions of a tiny handful of employees who have acted improperly or who have found themselves - or who have put themselves - in a vulnerable position.
+This letter has also been prompted by the isolated actions of a small number of employees who have acted improperly or who have found/put themselves in a vulnerable position.
 Increasingly, this is in relation to the inappropriate use of social media.
 These instances have all led to disciplinary action including in the most serious cases dismissal for gross misconduct.
 I am writing to every person employed by United Learning to remind us all just how serious these matters are but also to offer some advice as to how to respond in potentially difficult situations.